major24/expense-app/README.md

 # AspDotNetCoreMvc-VueJS-Expense Submission App
-Asp MVC acts as server for VueJS client.
-Client is build with Vuejs, vuex and bootstrap template
+AspCore MVC server app acts as server for VueJS client.
+Client is built with Vuejs, vuex and bootstrap template.
-Once the client is built, it saves to wwwroot of the 'server-mvc' app, which server the client
+Once the client is built (npm run build), it saves assests (js files) to wwwroot of the 'server-mvc' app.
+When running server app, the app renders the VueJS app.

 ## How to run

-## First run the REST api in the background (creditcard-transactions)
+## First run the REST api in the background
-  Build and publish
+  (creditcard-transactions app - This requires SQL server setup.
+Data is fetched from db) Build and publish
-  Copy the published folder/files + settingup doc into a directory.
-  Run api: run using 'dotnet ./transactions.dll' in the command line Should be able to access https://localhost:5001/api/...
+  Run api: run using 'dotnet ./transactions.dll' in the command line (from published folder) Should be able to access https://localhost:5001/api/...

 ## Open Vue JS client and build